• journal prompts for self growth

 Brainstorm Ways You Can Destress Your Life

-What are the biggest stressors in your life?
-Write them down.
-Then, write down some ways you can remove some of your daily stress.
 Ideas include going to bed on a set schedule, meditating first thing in the morning, meal prepping at the beginning of the week, organizing your office, decluttering your email inbox, and anything else that might remove a little bit of the daily stress you often experience.

 Write A Letter To Your Future Self

-Choose a specific age in the future: one year from now, five years from now, ten years from now – whatever feels best to you.
+Choose a specific age in the future: one year from now, five years from now, ten years from now—whatever feels best to you.
 Sit down and write a letter to this version of you.

 You can write about what’s happening in your life right now and share some funny or heartfelt stories that will make your future self smile.
 You can write about your hopes and dreams.
 You can write your favorite quotes and/or something you heard recently that’s especially meaningful to you.